 - Their position allows for daily cleaning through brushing or other oral hygiene practices

-A wisdom tooth is considered impacted, if it gets stuck under the gum or doesn’t have the required space to break through the gum.
+A wisdom tooth is considered impacted if it gets stuck under the gum or doesn’t have the required space to break through the gum.
 An impacted wisdom tooth is more susceptible to infections and tooth decay, as cleaning would be a bit challenging.
-Moreover, in case of an infection, this tooth can lead to pain, swelling, bleeding gums, bad breath, jaw stiffness and difficulty in opening your mouth.
+Moreover, in case of an infection, this tooth can lead to pain, swelling, bleeding gums, bad breath, jaw stiffness, and difficulty in opening your mouth.

 Should I get them as early as possible?